Why Are Heavy Periods After 40 Linked to Endometriosis?

 What is endometriosis?

-Endometriosis is a chronic condition where tissue like the uterus lining grows outside the uterus.
+Endometriosis is a chronic condition where tissue similar to one like the uterus lining grows outside the uterus.
 This tissue can cause inflammation, scarring, and painful cysts, called endometriomas.

 Symptoms and risk factors of endometriosis